Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 <img src="docs/testing/login_test.png">
 <img src="docs/testing/logout_test.png">
 <img src="docs/testing/register_test.png">
 </details>

-2. As a User I can use a navbar, footer, and social icons so that I can navigate the site, access menus, and access socials
+2. I want a site in which I have full use of all navbar, body, footer and icon features so that I can navigate the site views, forms, access requests, and access socials

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |